Webull Review (2026): My likes and dislikes of this trading platform

 There are a few ways to make a deposit: eDDA, Fast or Telegraphic Transfer.

-Webull recommends the eDDA Deposit method, where you will authorise Webull to transfer money from your bank account into your Webull account.
+Webull recommends the eDDA Deposit method, where you will authorise funds to be transferred from your bank account to your Webull trading account.
 To use this method, you can select the “eDDA Deposit” option, log in to your internet banking account, and set the transfer limit.

 If you'd prefer to manually transfer funds from your bank account, then you can use the FAST method.
-However, do note that this option is applicable only for SGD deposits, and you'll need to remember to notify Webull that the transfer has been completed.
+However, do note that this option is applicable only for SGD deposits.

 This article contains affiliate links.
 Beansprout may receive a share of the revenue from your sign-ups to keep our site sustainable.
 You can view our editorial guidelines here.